-A seller’s apathy usually becomes quite clear before the deal is done – which is yet another reason why I sleep so well at night.
+A seller’s apathy usually becomes quite clear before the deal is done, which is yet another reason that I sleep so well at night.

-If a Seller says “No” to your offer—more power to them!
-Remember, you’re not forcing them to do anything, you’re just presenting them with an opportunity (however good or bad it might be) and at the end of the day, they have more control over their destiny than you do.
+If a seller says “No” to your offer—more power to them!
+Remember, you’re not forcing them to do anything; you’re just presenting them with an option, however good or bad it might be.
+At the end of the day, they have more control over their destiny than you do.

 In the end, the only transactions you’ll end up doing are the ones that both parties have determined to be mutually beneficial.

-Sure – an investor could always offer more (that is, if they don’t really care about abiding by their established business model) but if an investor isn’t concerned about making a profit, why are they doing in this business in the first place?
+Sure, an investor could always offer more—that is, if they don’t really care about abiding by their established business model.
+But if an investor isn’t concerned about making a profit, why are they doing this business in the first place?

-Some people are more concerned with helping people through charity and giving and I think that’s awesome… but there are MUCH better ways to help people than through some misguided attempted at running a “business”.
+Some people are more concerned with helping people through charity and giving, and I think that’s awesome.
+But there are MUCH better ways to help people than through some misguided attempt at running a “business.”